jet/propulsion/README.md

 # `cosmos` specifies source overrides (using defaults in step 1 in this instance)
 propulsion -V project -g projector3 -l 5 kafka temp-topic cosmos
 ```

+### 3. Use `propulsion` tool to validate DynamoStoreSource Index

+Validate `Propulsion.DynamoStore.Lambda` has not missed any events (normally you guarantee this by having alerting on Lambda failures)

+    propulsion index -t 0 dynamo -t equinox-test

+### 4. Use `propulsion` tool to reindex and/or add missing notifications

+In addition to being able to validate the index (see preceding step), the tool facilitates ingestion of missing events from a complete [DynamoDB JSON Export](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataExport.html).
+Steps are as follows:

+0. Enable Point in Time Restores in DynamoDB
+1. Export data to S3, download and extract JSON from `.json.gz` files
+2. Run ingestion job

+       propulsion index -t 0 $HOME/Downloads/DynamoDbS3Export/*.json dynamo -t equinox-test

 ## CONTRIBUTING